 As of July 26, 2021, most readers have rated the above mic sample as somewhere between “bad” and “okay.”
 This is a below-average for wireless earbuds.

 What’s the difference between the Beats Powerbeats and the Powerbeats Pro?

 As the name implies, true wireless earbuds afford more freedom of movement, but it’s not like standard wireless earbuds are constraining.
-If you’re like me and have a penchant for regularly losing things, you may grow to really appreciate how the Beats Powerbeats can hang around your neck when not in use.
-That said, the Powerbeats Pro includes a nifty charging case to keep track of the ‘buds when not in use; however, I’m guilty of carelessly placing earbuds around the apartment only to dig around for them later.
+If you’re like me and have a penchant for regularly losing things, you may grow to appreciate how the Beats Powerbeats hangs around your neck when not in use.

 The Powerbeats Pro integrates more advanced technology like sensors that automatically detect when the earbuds are removed and inserted.
 This allows for automatic play and pause functionality.
 Although this is extremely convenient, it isn’t a big hassle to press the “b” button on the right earbud of the Powerbeats.

 The Beats Powerbeats offer much of the same functionality as the Pro earbuds for a fraction of the cost.